 This Information Circular is furnished in connection with the solicitation of proxies by management of the Company for use at the Meeting for the purposes set forth herein and in the Notice of Meeting accompanying this Information Circular.
-Unless otherwise indicated, the information provided in this Information Circular is given as of April 9, 2020.
+Unless otherwise indicated, the information provided in this Information Circular is given as of April 8, 2021.
 All dollar amounts referenced herein are expressed in Canadian dollars unless indicated otherwise.
+A Glossary of Terms can be found on page 36 of this Information Circular.